Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>A NodeReference is a pointer to another node - the parent, a child or a
 neighbor.
-NodeReferences contain a relative URL pointing to the referenced NID, as well as a set of metainformation that can be used by the client to determine whether to load that node or not, as well as maintaining store consistency.</p>
+NodeReferences contain a relative URL pointing to the referenced NID, as well as a set of meta information that can be used by the client to determine whether to load that node or not, as well as maintaining store consistency.</p>

 <table>